mrahhal/Migrator.EF6/README.md

 The `1.0.0-rc2*` releases align with .NET Core RC2.

 #### `1.0.0-rc2-3`
+- Added support for the following commands:
+  - `migrations script`: Generate a SQL script from migrations.

 #### `1.0.0-rc2-2`
 - Fixed: calling the tool required building the project before invocations.
 Now the tool automatically builds the target project so that it's always up to date. [#11](https://github.com/mrahhal/Migrator.EF6/issues/11)